prototypefund/Digital_Bargeld-docs/example-essay-store.rst

 implemented in Python.

-The essay store, available at https://blog.demo.taler.net, is such that its homepage is a list of titles from buyable articles and each title links to an `offering URL`.
+The essay store, available at https://blog.demo.taler.net, is such that its homepage is a list of titles from buyable articles and each title links to an `offer URL`.
-In particular, the offering URL has the following format:
+In particular, the offer URLs have the following format:

   `https://blog.demo.taler.net/essay/article_title`

+The offer URLs trigger the expected interaction with the wallet.
+  FIXME: describe where the contract is generated!
+  FIXME: give the pay URL.

-As for the fulfillment URL, it matches the initial part of an offering URL, but contains also those parameters needed to reconstruct the contract, which are `tid` (transaction id) and `timestamp`.
-So a fulfillment URL looks like:
+For the essay store, the fulfillment URL matches the initial part of an offering URL, but contains the additional parameters needed to reconstruct the contract, in this case the `tid` (transaction id) and a `timestamp`.
+Hence, a fulfillment URL for the essay store looks like:

   `https://blog.demo.taler.net/essay/article_title?tid=3489&timestamp=8374738`

-We did not need to include any further details in the fulfillment URL because most of them do not change in the time, and for simplicity all the articles have the same price.
+This is sufficient for the simple essay store, as we do not need any further details to reconstruct the contract.
+In particular, the essay store assumes for simplicity that all the articles have the same price forever.

+We note that Taler does not require that offer and fulfillment URL have this kind of relationship.
+In fact, it is perfectly acceptable for the fulfillment URL to be hosted on a different server under a differnt domain name.